-She adds, “I believe anyone can exercise leadership and that this does not have to be positional.
+“I believe anyone can exercise leadership and that this does not have to be positional.
 This is a critical learning for many, as often leadership is associated with being the captain or the coach.
-Realising that everyone on the team can exercise leadership and play to their strengths means more engagement and accountability, rather than abdicating responsibility to ‘the’ leader.”
+Realizing that everyone on the team can exercise leadership and play to their strengths means more engagement and accountability, rather than abdicating responsibility to ‘the’ leader.”

 With that definition in mind, we wanted to understand how this extensive and inclusive concept of leadership works in an applied setting.
 So, we asked Sarah to describe the work she’s doing to prepare one of the teams she’s working with for their Olympic campaign.

 She explained that she began her work on leadership with this group by having “everyone in the team create a poster that conceptualised leadership to them.
 We shared this at the beginning of our journey together.
 The importance of this was to open up a conversation about what we mean by leadership – as opposed to being ‘a’ or ‘the’ leader.
 The focus of my work was to enable everyone to exercise leadership on and off the field.”

 Explaining the chronology of the process, she details the way she worked with the team creating their culture first, describing it as one “with shared principles and values, together with a tag line – to drive all decisions made both on and off the field.
 This is particularly important for a team where the majority of players are either working or studying, as the sport (this team plays) is not professional.”

 There’s a good reason Sarah dedicated time to getting culture right first.
 Besides the fact that nothing works if a team’s culture isn’t right, we asked Sarah about the #1 differentiators between teams performing at the highest level.
 She was unequivocal in saying that the culture created and driven by the team makes the ultimate difference.
 She also adds that another critical differentiator is, “the ability for everyone to hold each other accountable and communicate in an open and constructive manner.”